 This property establishes the relationship between an instance of E97 Monetary Amount and the instance of E98 Currency that it is measured in.

-Christie's hammer price for "Vase with Fifteen Sunflowers" (E97) has currency British Pounds (E98).
+Christie's hammer price for Vincent van Gogh's "Still Life: Vase with Fifteen Sunflowers" in London on 30th March 1987 (E97) has currency British Pounds (E98).